Azure/azure-sdk-for-c/sdk/docs/platform/README.md

 Azure SDK Core depends on some system-specific functions.
 These functions are not part of the C99 standard library and their implementation depends on system architecture (for example a clock, thread sleep, or interlock).

-Azure SDK provides three platform implementations for you, one for Windows (`az_win32`), another for Linux and MacOS (`az_posix`) and an empty implementation (`az_noplatform`).
+Azure SDK provides three platform implementations for you, one for Windows (`az_platform_win32`), another for Linux and MacOS (`az_platform_posix`) and an empty implementation (`az_platform_stub`).

 See [compiler options](https://github.com/Azure/azure-sdk-for-c#compiler-options) to learn about how to build and use each of these available targets or how to use your own platform implementation.

->Note: `az_noplatform` can be used to link your application and enable Azure Core to run.
+>Note: `az_platform_stub` can be used to link your application and enable Azure Core to run.
 However, this is not recommended for a production application.
 It is suggested to be used for testing or just for getting started.

 ## Contributing